Andrew Mevis

-Andrew Mevis (born October 12, 1998) is an American football placekicker who is a free agent.
-He played college football at Fordham and Iowa State.
+Andrew Mevis (born October 12, 1998) is an American professional football placekicker for the Green Bay Blizzard of the Indoor Football League (IFL).
+He played college football for the Fordham Rams and Iowa State Cyclones.

 Professional career

+Jacksonville Jaguars

-After going unselected in the 2022 NFL Draft, Mevis was signed by the Jacksonville Jaguars as an undrafted free agent.
+After going unselected in the 2022 NFL draft, Mevis was signed by the Jacksonville Jaguars as an undrafted free agent.

-Mevis was cut by the Jaguars on July 29, 2022, as Jacksonville tried out 4 kickers following Mevis going 1-4 on field goals during a practice session the day before on July 28.
+Mevis was cut by the Jaguars on July 29, 2022, as Jacksonville tried out 4 kickers following Mevis going 1–4 on field goals during a practice session the day before on July 28.
 Jacksonville signed kicker Elliott Fry as Mevis's replacement.

+St. Louis Battlehawks

+On January 26, 2024, Mevis signed with the St. Louis Battlehawks of the United Football League (UFL).
+He was released on March 10.

+Green Bay Blizzard

+On April 18, 2024, Mevis signed with the Green Bay Blizzard of the Indoor Football League (IFL).

 Personal life

-He is the older brother of Missouri kicker Harrison Mevis.
+Mevis is the older brother of Los Angeles Rams kicker Harrison Mevis.